 Luteinising Hormone (LH) is also produced by the pituitary gland and helps to stimulate ovulation.
 Your doctor may compare FHS to LH.

 Each of these tests alone is not a good indicator of how successful your egg retrieval may be with your egg donor.
-Together, they paint a picture of how to best treat the egg donor to have a successful egg retrieval cycle and whether an egg retrieval cycle is likely to be successful.
-None of these tests guarantee that your egg donor’s cycle will result in many healthy eggs and it is possible to have a very successful retrieval with lower AMH levels.
-It is important to discuss the results with your fertility doctor.
+Together, they paint a picture of how to best treat the egg donor to have a successful egg retrieval cycle.
+None of these tests guarantee that your egg donor’s cycle will result in healthy eggs.
+It is possible to have a very successful retrieval with lower AMH levels.
+Overall, it is important to discuss the results with your fertility doctor.

 We can help you begin your journey to receiving donor eggs.

 Complete an Intended Parent Interest Form to learn more about finding an Egg Donor in Canada.